Bleskocvok/logwrap/README.md

-In the above example, if `./logwrap` was given the option `-s 1.5` and lines `A`, `B` and `Hello World` were sent in the span of one second, after an additional 0.5 seconds, `./send-email out` would be run and all three lines will be passed to its standard input.
+In the above example, if `./logwrap` was given the option `-s 1.5` and lines `A`, `B` and `Hello World` were sent in the span of one second, after an additional 0.5 seconds, `./send-email out` would be run once and all three lines will be passed to its standard input.

 Another useful option is `-d`, which will achieve that each output process is